By juegoadmin | Gaming Industry | June 30th, 2021

 This is one thing hardcore gamers have wanted for years.
 Few would turn down the opportunity to play their favorite console and PC games on, on the go.

-Many predicted that smartphone gaming would experience a downfall.
+Many predicted that the future of mobile gaming industry would experience a downfall.
 So far, it hasn’t happened.
 And is unlikely to happen soon as well.

 All developments signal a further rise.
 With more games and more users and in turn more revenue.